vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 parts of it are complete.

-The following upload behaviors are possible through the configuration described below:
+The following upload behaviors are possible through the configuration described below.
+In all cases, where possible, the sink will upload the batch in multiple parts to reduce the amount of data buffered locally.

-1. The sink operates as before, where batches are buffered based only on the existing batch settings and uploaded directly to individual objects.
-This will initially be the default configuration to avoid breaking existing setups.
+1. The sink operates as before, where objects are created based only on the existing batch settings.
+This will initially be the default configuration to avoid breaking existing setups but will be deprecated.
 1. The sink buffers batches until it can generate a complete part, and assembles the parts into an object only at the end of an interval.
 None of the intermediate parts are visible until the final object is assembled.
-1. The sink uploads batches into parts as required to ensure the data is persisted to S3, and assembles the parts into an object at the end of an interval _or_ when restarting the upload would not be possible due to an undersized part.

 This change will introduce the following new configuration items for this sink, which will all default to operating the same as the